21 Healthy Office Snacks

 16. Homemade Cookie + Yogurt

 You likely weren’t expecting to see cookies make the list but they can absolutely be enjoyed as a healthy office snack, especially when they are homemade.
-Much like muffins, making cookies at home (or at the very least reading the ingredients on store-bought versions) allows you to control for the total amount of added sugar and you can easily create a higher fibre version by using oats or whole-grain flour instead of refined flour.
-Since cookies aren’t particularly high in protein, pairing them with a protein source, such as yogurt or Greek yogurt, can help to create a well-balanced snack complete with fibre, protein, and healthy fats.
+Much like muffins, making cookies at home (or at the very least reading the ingredients on store-bought versions) allows you to control the total amount of added sugar and you can easily create a higher fiber version by using oats or whole-grain flour instead of refined flour.
+Since cookies aren’t particularly high in protein, pairing them with a protein source, such as yogurt or Greek yogurt, can help to create a well-balanced snack complete with fiber, protein, and healthy fats.

 17. Edamame + Orange

-Although you may think of edamame as an appetizer to your sushi dinner it is a great source of vegetarian protein and fibre and makes a wonderful office snack.
-Edamame can actually be eaten hot or cold and come in unshelled and shelled varieties, often found in the grocery store freezer section, and can be eaten alone, with a sprinkle of salt, or your favourite hot sauce.
+Although you may think of edamame as an appetizer to your sushi dinner it is a great source of vegetarian protein and fiber and makes a wonderful office snack.
+Edamame can actually be eaten hot or cold and come in unshelled and shelled varieties, often found in the grocery store freezer section, and can be eaten alone, with a sprinkle of salt, or your favorite hot sauce.
 Regardless of which option you choose, edamame pairs well with orange as a well-balanced, vibrant, and flavourful snack.

 18. Tuna + Avocado

 Canned tuna is a shelf-stable, easily transportable, and inexpensive source of protein, which makes it a wonderful office snack.
 Although you can certainly eat tuna on its own out of the can, pairing it with some avocado helps to add some healthy fats and fiber at the same time.
 Either mix the avocado directly with the tuna to create an avocado tuna salad or served sliced avocado with tuna, salt and pepper for a light and slightly different, healthy office snack.